The summer when houses were hardly selling in Toronto

 Buyer confusion over incentive programs led to a stagnant market in 1982

-The cobwebs on the graphic over The National host George McLean's shoulder weren't there for Halloween.
+The cobwebs on the house in the graphic over The National host George McLean's shoulder weren't there for Halloween.

 They were meant to illustrate the stagnant nature of the Toronto housing market in July 1982.

 "People who would like to buy a home are confused about what the government is doing to help them," explained CBC reporter Larry Rose.

 The 1982 federal budget had included incentives for would-be home buyers — including a $3,000 grant — but no further details were forthcoming.

 "The result: buyers are waiting, especially in Toronto," said Rose.

 He said one measure being considered was "a program of mortgage rates that are six per cent lower," but it required the input of a government-appointed panel of "financial experts" and it was not certain whether such a program would ever be implemented.

 The Bank of Canada interest rate stood at 16.5 per cent at the time, according to the Globe and Mail.